-5.4.6 Audit data collection system
+5.4.6 Audit collection system (Internal vs. External)

 Event audit information is collected internally and automatically by the operating system, the network and by the certificate management software, in addition to the data generated manually, which is stored by duly authorised personnel, all of which makes up the audit record accumulation system.